anneliesesytsma/hydro_imperv/README.md

     b.
 Select ‘store relative pathnames to data sources’

-Using the HCIA toolbox

-The following input data are required for using the DCIA toolbox:
+**The following input data are required for using the DCIA toolbox:**

 1. Digital elevation model (DEM) - 	Raster - Sufficient resolution for urban areas (<= 1 m recommended)

 2. Impervious surfaces	- Polygon - Requires a field designating each polygon into one of three impervious classes: (1) Roof, (2) Roads, (3) Other.

 3. Area of interest - Polygon - Can be a watershed or city boundary, etc.

 4. Drainage points -	Point	 - Manholes, catch basins, etc.

 5. Roof area connectivity - Polygon - A field designating the initial guess of rooftop connectivity.

-Limitations
+**Limitations**

 The HCIA ArcGIS tool was developed for a finite number of scenarios.
 These parameters for which the HIA ArcGIS tool is accurate are summarized in model documentation.
 For additional background on the develpment of the ArcGIS tool, see model documentation here: